 To keep your Doberman Pinscher's coat healthy and up to breed standards brush weekly to remove loose hairs and keep the coat healthy.
 Of the coat types for common breeds in the working dog group, the coat grooming needs for Doberman Pinscher are low maintenance.

-Dobies make great pets, and they thrive with between 1-2 hours of activity each day, including walks and active play sessions.
+Doberman Pinschers require moderate activity each day, and they need plenty of exercise to stay healthy and happy.
+Though one of the most popular dog breeds, Dobies are considered a very athletic, high-energy breed.
+Dobies make great pets, and they thrive with between 1-2 hours of physical exercise and activity each day, including walks and active play sessions.
 Owners of Dobies report their dogs especially love chasing/playing with a ball or frisbee, tug-of-war, and playing with squeaky toys.
+In other words, they love mental challenges!

 What should you feed your Doberman Pinscher to keep him healthy?
 As a moderate energy breed, what you feed them is important.
 A reported 61% of our community feed their Dobie commercial dry kibble.

-With moderate exercise, Dobies should eat 3 to 4 cups of vet-recommended food to maintain a healthy weight around 60 to 100 lbs.
+As an active breed, Dobies should eat 3 to 4 cups of vet-recommended food to maintain a healthy weight around 60 to 100 lbs.
 However, your Doberman Pinscher's ideal weight and food depend on your pet's sex, activity level, and age.

 Similarly, 46% reported skin conditions like allergies, yeast infections, impetigo, ringworm, alopecia, and folliculitis.
 Lastly, 45% of Doberman Pinscher owners claim their dog struggles with heart conditions like heart valve disease, congenital heart disease, heartworm disease, murmurs, and so on — a common Dobie health concern.
 If you're worried about any of these health issues above, talk to your Dobie's vet.